wso2/docs-ei/en/streaming-integrator/docs/admin/monitoring-the-streaming-integrator.md

 The following are the metrics measured for a Siddhi application.

 !!! info
-    The default level after enabling metrics is `INFO` for all the meytrics listed in the following table.
+    The default level after enabling metrics is `INFO` for all the metrics listed in the following table.

     <table>
     <thead>